 Click the Concordance Search button near the top right of the Editor, or hit the c shortcut on your keyboard.

-Type in your search term in the project's source language and hit Enter or click the Search button.
+Type your search term in the project's source language and hit Enter or click the Search button.

 You'll see the matching results to the right of the search box.
 The left column shows all the source phrases containing your search term (your search term is highlighted).
 Above the source phrase, you can see the project and resource that this phrase originated from.
 The right column shows how all those phrases were translated.